sagemath/trac_to_gh/Issue 180.md

 # Issue 180: -s option to sage issues

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/180

 Original creator: was